-In the present experiment, we took this task to EEG to address several open questions regarding the neural dynamics supporting selective attentional prioritisation of working-memory content in the presence of both voluntary and involuntary factors.
-As a sanity check, we first inspected early visually event-related potentials (ERPs) time-locked to the retrocue to confirm that informative retrocues are processed differently than uninformative retrocues.
-Next, we investigated spectral dynamics in central motor electrodes to assess the time course of motor preparatory activity that has been reported to occur alongside visual retention in working-memory tasks (Nasrawi et al.,

-2023; Boettcher et al., 2021; Nasrawi & van Ede, 2022; Schneider et al., 2017; van Ede, Chekroud, Stokes, et al., 2019; Rösner et al., 2022), and that some hold to be a fundamental contributor to visual working memory (e.g., Postle, 2006; Postle et al., 2006; Postle & Hamidi, 2007).
+In the present experiment, we took this task to EEG to address several open questions regarding the neural dynamics supporting selective attentional prioritization of working-memory content in the presence of both voluntary and involuntary factors.
+As a sanity check, we first inspected early visually ERPs time-locked to the retrocue to confirm that informative retrocues are processed differently than uninformative retrocues.
+Next, we investigated spectral dynamics in central motor electrodes to assess the time course of motor preparatory activity that has been reported to occur alongside visual retention in workingmemory tasks (Nasrawi, Boettcher, & van Ede, 2023; Nasrawi & van Ede, 2022; Rösner, Sabo, Klatt, Wascher, & Schneider, 2022; Boettcher, Gresch, Nobre, & van Ede, 2021; van Ede, Chekroud, Stokes, & Nobre, 2019; Schneider, Barth, & Wascher, 2017) and that some hold to be a fundamental contributor to visual working memory (e.g., Postle & Hamidi, 2007; Postle, 2006; Postle, Idzikowski, Della Sala, Logie, & Baddeley, 2006).
 Such motor preparation signals are expected to follow, and hence index, the time course of item prioritization within working memory.
-Like what was previously observed for gaze, we hypothesised that such motor preparation signals would also be delayed following anti- compared to pro-retrocues, consistent with first needing to overcome the competition between involuntary and voluntary factors following anti-, but not pro-retrocues.
-Finally, of particular interest was oscillatory power in the theta-band (approximately 4-8 Hz) at frontal midline electrodes ("frontal-midline theta", hereafter FMT), which has been linked to two aspects of working memory that we could isolate in this study: cognitive control and working memory load.
+Like what was previously observed for gaze, we hypothesized that such motor preparation signals would also be delayed following anti- compared with pro-retrocues, consistent with first needing to overcome the competition between involuntary and voluntary factors following anti-, but not pro-retrocues.
+Finally, of particular interest was oscillatory power in the theta-band (approximately 4-8 Hz) at frontal midline electrodes ("frontal-midline theta," hereafter FMT), which has been linked to two aspects of working memory that we could isolate in this study: cognitive control and working memory load.

-With regard to control, FMT is known to covary with demands on control (e.g., Cavanagh & Frank, 2014; Hsieh & Ranganath, 2014), such as with the requirement to reorganize the contents of working memory into a canonical order (Griesmayr et al., 2010).
-Raghavachari and colleagues (2001) observed that the power of FMT increases at the beginning of a working memory trial, is sustained at an elevated level through the retention period, then falls off precipitously at the end of the trial, a pattern interpreted as evidence for a role in "cognitive gating".
-Additionally, however, FMT has also been seen to covary with working-memory load, consistent with a role in representation/retention per se.
-For example, Gevins et al., (1997) observed that FMT power was parametrically modulated by the number of items held in working memory (replicated by, e.g.: Jensen and Tesche, 2002; Zakrzewska & Brzezicka, 2014; Meltzer et al., 2008; van Ede et al., 2017).
-Consistently, brain stimulation (via transcranial magnetic stimulation or transcranial alternating-current stimulation) delivered in theta range to frontal midline cortex has been shown to improve working-memory performance (Riddle et al., 2020; Zakrzewska & Brzezicka, 2014; Reinhart and Nguyen, 2019).
-Although these two functions - control and retention - need not be mutually exclusive, in our design they can be dissociated: whereas anti-retrocue trials require control of the conflict between involuntarily and voluntarily triggered attention (relative to proretrocue trials), null-retrocue trials require the retention of more items (relative to pro- and antiretrocue trials).
+With regard to control, FMT is known to covary with demands on control (e.g., Cavanagh & Frank, 2014; Hsieh & Ranganath, 2014), such as with the requirement to reorganize the contents of working memory into a canonical order (Griesmayr, Gruber, Klimesch, & Sauseng, 2010).
+Raghavachari and colleagues (2001) observed that the power of FMT increases at the beginning of a working memory trial, is sustained at an elevated level through the retention period, and then falls off precipitously at the end of the trial, a pattern interpreted as evidence for a role in "cognitive gating."
+In addition, however, FMT has also been seen to covary with working-memory load, consistent with a role in representation/retention per se.
+For example, Gevins, Smith, McEvoy, and Yu (1997) observed that FMT power was parametrically modulated by the number of items held in working memory (replicated by, e.g.: van Ede, Jensen, & Maris, 2017; Zakrzewska & Brzezicka, 2014; Meltzer et al., 2008; Jensen & Tesche, 2002).
+Consistently, brain stimulation (via transcranial magnetic stimulation or transcranial alternating-current stimulation) delivered in theta range to frontal midline cortex has been shown to improve working-memory performance (Riddle, Scimeca, Cellier, Dhanani, & D'Esposito, 2020; Reinhart & Nguyen, 2019; Zakrzewska & Brzezicka, 2014).
+Although these two functions-control and retention-need not be mutually exclusive, in our design, they can be dissociated: whereas anti-retrocue trials require control of the conflict between involuntarily and voluntarily triggered attention (relative to pro-retrocue trials), null-retrocue trials require the retention of more items (relative to pro- and anti-retrocue trials).
 Thus, our experiment enabled us to disentangle the involvement of FMT in these theoretically distinct functions.